auraphp/Aura.Router/docs/getting-started.md

 Aura.Router is a web router implementation for PSR-7.

-You get all the router objects through a library-specific container, so you need to instantiate it first.
+You get all the router objects through a library-specific _RouterContainer_, so you need to instantiate that first.

 ```php
 <?php